woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Study Skills - Basics of Information Literacy](course) starting date
 - [Introduction to Political Theory (book exam/essay)](course) begins
 - Tell me the start date of [Theories of Welfare States and Comparative Social Policy: An introduction](course)
-- What day will [Opimme lisää venäjän kielen suullisia taitoja(course) start
+- What day will [Opimme lisää venäjän kielen suullisia taitoja](course) start
 - When do I have [Vähittäiskaupan konseptit](course)
 - When do we have [Kielioppi II](course)
 - The start date of [Tilastotieteen johdantokurssi, syksy](course)